KubOS Architecture Overview¶

 - Downloading payload data files through the file transfer service.

 These are just examples of nominal communication.
-The core function of the communication service is providing a packet passthrough, so a mission operator or flight software developer can really use it in any way they see fit.
+The core function of the communication service is providing a UDP passthrough, so a mission operator or flight software developer can really use it in any way they see fit.

 KubOS was designed to make recovery as easy, safe, and powerful as possible.
 When the satellite experiences an error or problem that the automatic recovery methods cannot handle, manual diagnosis and recovery might be necessary.
 We empower the mission operator to have as many tools as possible: